bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 | Get_Accessory_Capabilities_Response | 0x807        | [Accessory Capabilities](#accessory-capabilities) | Indications; From Accessory |
 {: #accessory-information-opcodes title="Accessory Information Opcodes" }

-Opcodes should be structured as defined in {{accessory-opcode-structure}}.
+Opcodes should be structured as defined below.
 | Bytes | Description   |
 |:-----:|:------------: |
 |  0-1  | Opcode value  |
 | 2+    | Operand       |
-{: #accessory-opcode-structure title="Accessory Opcode Structure" }
+{: title="Accessory Opcode Structure" }

 #### Product data
 The Product Data operand represents an 8-byte value that is intended to serve as a unique identifier for the accessory make and model.